Vijayawada Biryani Recipe: Unlock the Flavors of a Masterpiece

 FAQs

-Yes, you can make Vijayawada Chicken Biryani in an Instant Pot or pressure cooker.
-However, the cooking time and amount of water used may vary.
+Can I make Vijayawada Chicken Biryani in an Instant Pot or pressure cooker?

 Hi!
 I’m Ravi Kumar.